ibm-cloud-docs/secrets-manager/concepts/secret-groups.md

 ## Deleting secret groups
 {: #delete-groups}

-If you no longer need to use a group, you can delete it by using the console or the APIs.
+If you no longer need to use a group, you can delete it by using the console or the API.

 To delete a secret group, it must be empty.
 If you need to remove a secret group that contains secrets, you must first [delete the secrets](/docs/secrets-manager?topic=secrets-manager-delete-secrets) that are part of the group.
 {: note}